 - Because the goal for a vibrant, compact, walkable Old Palm City CRA has not substantially changed, the proposed LDR are intended to facilitate a built environment that is consistent with the vision established in the Old Palm City Community Redevelopment Plan, adopted in 2003 and revised in 2009. - 2.
-Article 12, Division 4 establishes the Old Palm City (OPC) Redevelopment Zoning District and re-states the vision for the community.
+Article 12, Division 4 establishes the Old Palm City Redevelopment Zoning District (OPC) and re-states the vision for the community.
 (Div.
 4, page 1) - 3.
-Division 4 includes the Regulatory Plan for OPC.
-The Regulatory Plan assigns different land areas to the zoning subdistricts.
-OPC will have five zoning subdistricts: Core, Corridor, Industrial, Multifamily, and Detached zoning subdistricts.
-(Div.
-4, pages 2 & 3) The Regulating Plan is attached as Exhibit A of this staff report.
+Article 12, Division 4 includes the Regulating Plan for OPC.
+The Regulating Plan assigns different land areas to the zoning subdistricts, consistent with the Future Land Use Map (Div.
+4, pages 2 & 3).
+OPC will have five zoning subdistricts: Core, Corridor, Industrial, Multifamily, and Detached.